jcmunav63/book-an-appointment-front-end-mv-final.capstone/README.md

 **Did you create this project from scratch?**

-  - Yes, it is a complete Ruby on Rails project for creating a web blog, with connection to an external PostgreSQL database, CRUD operations, data validation, user authentication, testing, and API usage.
+  - Yes.
+It is a complete Ruby on Rails project on the backend with connection to React.js & Redux.js on the frontend.
+It uses two repos, this one for the front-end and another one for the back-end.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>